Wind power in the United States: New England

 Massachusetts and Rhode Island have strong offshore wind resources.

 Rhode Island and Massachusetts state officials picked Deepwater Wind to build a $1.5-billion, 385-megawatt wind farm in federal waters off Block Island.
 The 100-turbine project could provide 1.3 terawatt-hours (TW·h) of electric power per year – 15 percent of all electric power used in the state of Rhode Island.
 In 2009, Deepwater signed an agreement with National Grid to sell the power from a smaller $200-million, 30-MW wind farm off Block Island, at an initial price of 24.4 ¢/kW·h.
 Construction of the Block Island Wind Farm, a five turbine project began in April 2015 and was completed in December 2016 to become the first offshore wind farm in the United States.

 Cape Wind started development around 2002, but faced opposition and eventually ceased before being realized.
 The floating VolturnUS operated in Penobscot Bay near Castine from June 2013 to November 2014.
 Maine Aqua Ventus intends to have an 11 MW floating turbine in operation off the coast of Monhegan Island by the end of 2023.

 Construction began on the 804 MW Vineyard Wind off-shore project on November 18, 2021, after a long fight for approval.
 Power from the first turbine started flowing into the ISO New England grid on January 2, 2024.
+The project was completed in March 2026.

 A second large offshore project, SouthCoast Wind (formerly Mayflower Wind), is in development, among others.